liquibase/liquibase-percona/README.md

 *   `liquibase.password`: String with the password needed to connect to the database. **Default: <empty>**.
     Since liquibase-percona 1.4.0.
-    With this property, you can shortcut the automatic detection of the password from the underlying `java.sql.Connection` fails or from the default `liquibase.properties` file.
+    With this property, you can shortcut the automatic detection of the password from the underlying `java.sql.Connection` (if that fails) or from the default `liquibase.properties` file.
 If this property is set, then it is used for the password when executing `pt-online-schema-change`.